therapeuticstudiodotca/slow-leaf/README.md

 | **Practicing Tea** | `practicing-tea.html` | Scaffolded — guides to preparing each kind of tea |
 | **Tea Room** | `tea-room.html` | Scaffolded — a year-long seasonal experience |

-The three scaffolded pages are branded, navigable placeholders that describe what each will hold; they are built out one at a time.

 ## Living Atlas